spiffe/spire-tutorials/k8s/oidc-vault/README.md

    ---                -----
    Seal Type          shamir
    Initialized        true
-   Sealed             true # <- this means the vault is still sealed Total Shares       5
+   Sealed             true # <- this means that Vault is still sealed Total Shares       5
    Threshold          3
    Unseal Progress    1/3 # <- this is how many keys you have entered